smiller171/www.millergeek.xyz/app/assets/markdown/resume/jobs/3-ScienceLogic.md

 * Managed Docker Swarm and Kubernetes
 * Build automation with Packer
 * Frontend Development with Vue
-* Documenting Vue components with Storybook
+* Documented Vue components with Storybook
 * Managed K8s pods with Python
 * Automated deployments with Ansible